Credible takeaways

 - Conventional and FHA loans require down payments, while USDA and VA loans don’t.

-- Down payments don’t have to be 20%, though making a 20% down payment will save you money in the long run.
+- Down payments don’t have to be 20%, though making a 20% down payment could save you money in the long run.

 A down payment is the portion of a home’s sale price you pay out of pocket.
 Mortgage lenders require a minimum down payment amount for most loan types.
 The amount you put down determines how much of the sale price you’ll finance and if you’ll have to pay mortgage insurance.